Harmonisation initiatives Single Collateral Management Rulebook for Europe (SCoRE)

 A first set of harmonised business processes have been endorsed for the treatment of corporate action events on debt instruments.
 Work on standards extending to other instruments, such as equities, is ongoing.

 In order to implement these harmonisation standards, the national stakeholder groups (NSGs) of the markets represented on the AMI-SeCo have prepared “adaptation plans” and established a process for monitoring implementation progress.
 Twice annually, NSG members (consisting of CSDs, TPAs, custodians, issuers and CCPs) survey market participants on their progress in implementing each harmonisation standard.
-The AMI-SeCo has already published on the ECB’s website the SCoREBOARD Second Compliance & Progress Report on the Single Collateral Management Rulebook for Europe (SCoRE).
+The AMI-SeCo has already published on the ECB’s website the SCoREBOARD Sixth Compliance & Progress Report on the Single Collateral Management Rulebook for Europe (SCoRE).